dammsi/AnomalyDINO/README.md

 python run_anomalydino.py --dataset MVTec --shots 1 --num_seeds 1 --preprocess informed --data_root data/mvtec_anomaly_detection
 ```

-The script automatically creates some example plots, plots some anomaly maps for each object, and automatically evaluates each run (activate evaluation of segementation with `--eval_segm True` if applicable).
+The script automatically creates some example plots, plots some anomaly maps for each object, and automatically evaluates each run (activate evaluation of segementation with `--eval_segm` if applicable).

 Evaluation results are saved in the respective results directory as `metrics_seed={seed}.json` for each seed.